Heiligenkreuz Abbey: Present day

 In 1802 an institute for philosophical and theological studies was established, which became a Hochschule in 1976.
 The Benedict XVI Philosophical-Theological University is now one of the largest faculties for the education of priests in the German-speaking world.
 In January 2007, Pope Benedict XVI raised the Hochschule to the status of Pontifical Athenaeum, which means the institution may now grant degrees according to Roman university privileges, instead of in the name of other Austrian universities.

 Presently, over 90 monks belong to the monastic community, the focus of which is the liturgy and Gregorian chant in Latin (in the Ordinary Form of the Roman Rite).
 Some of the monks also have pastoral duties in the 17 parishes for which the abbey is responsible or serve as professors at the Philosophisch-Theologische Hochschule.
 Others serve in caring for the upkeep of the historic abbey.

 Heiligenkreuz is also home to the Priesterseminar Leopoldinum (formerly Collegium Rudolphinum), a theological college for men in preparation for the priesthood.

 Stift Heiligenkreuz is known today as one of the most vibrant monasteries in central Europe; the current abbot is a member of the Ratzinger Schülerkreis; one of the monks is the Procurator General of the Order, working in Rome.
 Many other monasteries send their junior monks to Heiligenkreuz for theological and monastic training.
-It was one of the first abbeys to realize the value of the internet apostolate, maintaining a frequently updated homepage and several groups on Facebook as well as various blogs such as The Monastic Channel, Sancrucensis, and EUCist News.
+It was one of the first abbeys to realize the value of the internet apostolate, maintaining a frequently updated homepage and several groups on Facebook as well as various blogs.

 Pope Benedict XVI visited the abbey and its seminary during his trip to Austria in September 2007.

+The abbey has seen continuous growth in vocations in the last 40 years, in contrast to many other monastic institutions.
+Its present headcount of nearly 100 monks is a historic high point.
+Particularly since the election of Abbot Maximilian Heim in 2011, the abbey has become known as a haven of conservative and traditional theology.
+One of the abbey's monks in particular has attracted attention for his far-right integralist beliefs.
+In 2025, abbey announced that the Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life would perform an apostolic visitation at Heiligenkreuz.